oracle-livelabs/adb/shared/adb-auto-indexing/configure/configure.md

     </copy>
     ```

 3. The easiest way to understand the inclusion and exclusion logic is to experiment with some combinations and inspect the AUTO\_INDEX\_SCHEMA parameter value.
-For example, in the example below, you will simple see _schema NOT IN (ADMIN)_.
+For example, in the example below, you will simply see _schema NOT IN (ADMIN)_.

 	```
     <copy>